muckee/qortal/README.md

 Over time Qortal has progressed into a fully featured environment catering to any and all types of people and organizations, and will continue to advance as time goes on.
 Brining more features, capability, device support, and availale replacements for web2.0.
 Ultimately building a new, completely user-controlled digital world without limits.

 Qortal has no owner, no company on top of it, and is completely community built, run, and funded.
-A community-established and run group of developers known as the 'dev-group' or 'Qortal Development Group', make GROUP_APPROVAL based decisions for the project's future.
-If you are a developer interested in assisting with the project, you may reach out to the Qortal Development Group in any of the available Qortal community locations.
+A community-established and run group of developers known as the 'dev-group' or Qortal Development Group, make group_approval based decisions for the project's future.
+If you are a developer interested in assisting with the project, you meay reach out to the Qortal Development Group in any of the available Qortal community locations.
 Either on the Qortal network itself, or on one of the temporary centralized social media locations.

 Building the future one block at a time.
 Welcome to Qortal.

 # Building the Qortal Core from Source

-## Build / Run
+## Build / run

 - Requires Java 11.
 OpenJDK 11 recommended over Java SE.
 - Install Maven
 - Use Maven to fetch dependencies and build: `mvn clean package`
-- Update Maven dependencies: `mvn install`
 - Built JAR should be something like `target/qortal-1.0.jar`
 - Create basic *settings.json* file: `echo '{}' > settings.json`
 - Run JAR in same working directory as *settings.json*: `java -jar target/qortal-1.0.jar`
 - Wrap in shell script, add JVM flags, redirection, backgrounding, etc. as necessary.
 - Or use supplied example shell script: *start.sh*

-## Docker Build / Run

-- Copy env template: `cp .env.example .env`
-- Build and start with host port publishing (default): `docker compose up -d --build`
-- Internal Docker network only (no host port publishing): `docker compose -f docker-compose.internal.yml up -d --build`
-- Stop container: `docker compose down`
-- Node data and *settings.json* are stored in: `./data/qortal`
-- JVM start arguments file is stored in: `./data/qortal/start-arguments.txt`
-  - Default content: `-XX:MaxRAMPercentage=25 -XX:+UseG1GC -Xss1024k`
-  - Edit this file and restart the container to apply memory/runtime argument changes
-- Follow logs: `docker compose logs -f qortal`
-- Network name can be set using `QORTAL_NETWORK_NAME` in `.env`
-- Port source of truth is `./data/qortal/settings.json`; keep `.env` `QORTAL_API_PORT` / `QORTAL_P2P_PORT` / `QORTAL_QDN_PORT` in sync
-- If other containers need API access, update API whitelist in `settings.json` (by default only loopback is allowed)

-## IntelliJ IDEA Configuration

-- Run -> Edit Configurations
-- Add New Application
-- Name: qortal
-- SDK: java 11
-- Main Class: org.qortal.controller.Controller
-- Program arguments: settings.json -Dlog4j.configurationFile=log4j2.properties -ea
-- Environment variables: Djava.net.preferIPv4Stack=false

 # Using a pre-built Qortal 'jar' binary

-If you prefer to utilize a released version of Qortal, you may do so by downloading one of the available releases from the releases page, that are also linked on https://qortal.org and https://qortal.dev.
+If you would prefer to utilize a released version of Qortal, you may do so by downloading one of the available releases from the releases page, that are also linked on https://qortal.org and https://qortal.dev.

 # Learning Q-App Development